netxms/netxms-doc/admin/event-processing.rst

 It is possible to schedule emails which contain a summary of all currently active alarms, similar to what can be seen in the Alarm Browser.

+Summary emails are sent through SMTP notification channel with HTML formatting.
+It should be first configured in :ref:`notification-channels` configuration and then it's name should be set in "DefaultNotificationChannel.SMTP.Html" server configuration parameter.

 To enable Alarm Summary Emails it is required to configure the following server parameters:

 .. list-table::